kworam/ProcScript/README.md

     });

-Note how `XHR.makeCorsRequest_Proc` stashes a reference to itself in variable `proc` and passes it to the `PS.procSucceeded` or `PS.procFailed` function.
+Note how `XHR.makeCorsRequestProc` stashes a reference to itself in variable `proc` and passes it to the `PS.procSucceeded` or `PS.procFailed` function.

 `PS.procSucceeded` tells ProcScript that the Adapter Proc completed successfully.
 Before calling this function,